pariyatti/kosa2/README.md

 obtain access.
 If you do not have access to these files, Kosa will still run without them.

+## Development Environment Quick Start

+Please ensure that you have docker and docker-compose installed on your machine.
+If you have a windows or macOS machine, Docker Desktop would be recommended on a personal device.

+The command to get run the server running locally:

+`docker-compose up -d`

 ## Run Kosa in Development

 * install [`rbenv`](https://github.com/rbenv/rbenv)